eRecht24/rechtstexte-sdk/docs/services/delete_client.md

-# List all Project Clients
+# Delete existing Project Client
 This service deletes an existing project client for the given `api_key`.

 ## Step by step integration